Bright Union Prospects in Early 1862

 October 3: Rebels Drive Federals Back

-Early on the morning of October 3, Van Dorn moved his army into line and attacked the outer federal fortifications at 10 a.m.
+On the morning of October 3, Van Dorn moved his army into line and attacked the outer federal fortifications at 10 a.m.
 Despite Rosecrans’ preparations, the Rebel attack was successful.
 They steadily pushed the Yankees backward and opened a gap in the Union line around 1 p.m.
 As the federal soldiers tried to close the gap, the Confederates redoubled their efforts and drove their adversaries farther back to their inner line of defense.
 As nightfall approached, Van Dorn called off the assault, confident that he could finish the job in the morning.

 October 4: Federals Turn Back Delayed Rebel Attack